carbonacat/tazs-javitto/README.md

 TAZS is a game / toy where the Player has to place their Units against an opposite side comprised of other units.
 It runs on the Pokitto (https://www.pokitto.com/).

+The sources themselves need FemtoIDE 1.2 (https://github.com/felipemanga/FemtoIDE) to be compiled.

 ## Code License